ginkgobioworks/react-json-schema-form-builder/docs/Usage.md

 ### Plugins

 In addition to the default types of form inputs (Time, Checkbox, Radio, Dropdown, Short Answer, Long Answer, Password, Integer, Number, Array), custom form inputs can also be specified.
-These form inputs are defined in a JS object that is passed into the `FormBuilder` component (and the `PreDefinedGallery` component if it's being used) as part of a `mods` property, which has a comprehensive type definition in [src/formBuilder/types.js](https://github.com/ginkgobioworks/react-json-schema-form-builder/blob/main/src/formBuilder/types.js) as `Mods`.
+These form inputs are defined in a JS object that is passed into the `FormBuilder` component (and the `PredefinedGallery` component if it's being used) as part of a `mods` property, which has a comprehensive type definition in [src/formBuilder/types.js](https://github.com/ginkgobioworks/react-json-schema-form-builder/blob/main/src/formBuilder/types.js) as `Mods`.

 #### Example Plugin